itsToggle/plex_debrid/README.md

 >  <summary><b><u>Defining versions to download:</u></b></summary>
 >
 >  - You can define what release qualities plex_debrid should download by defining a "version".
 You can add an unlimited amount of versions by navigating to '/Settings/Scraper Settings/versions'.
 By default, plex_debrid comes with 2 version definitons ([2160 SDR], [1080p SDR])
 >  - versions consist of an unlimited amount of completely customizable rules.
 Rules can be either formulated as a requirement or as a preference.
+The first rule has the highest priority, the last one the lowest.
 To give some examples, here are the rules that make up the default [1080p SDR] version:
 >
 >        1) cache status  requirement :   cached
 >        2) resolution    requirement :       <=  1080